jezenalexander/Senior_Capstone/README.md

 Accept or Reject Clients' Loan Applications.pptx - this is a slideshow that I use to present my project to the Math department

-R_Code - this is the R codes that I wrote for the project (data preparation, modeling and simulations)
+R_Codes - this is the R codes that I wrote for the project (data preparation, modeling and simulations)